kumahooks/writeups/flareon9/03_magic8ball/writeup.md

 Or translated, we have: L, L, U, R, U, L, D, U, L

 Given all that information, we can just enter the sequence above with the text "gimme flag pls?".
-The key will be shown as:
+The flag will be shown as:

 ![image](https://user-images.githubusercontent.com/69819027/201487039-64f663c5-9524-446d-a4fb-f5edb6280004.png)